EricEisaman/maine-js/README.md

 ## Mission

 Provide the JavaScript community with a fast track to high performance 3D VR multiplayer games installable on phones, tablets, laptops, and desktops as Progressive Web Applications (PWAs).
-The resultant games is also be compatible with many popular VR HMD and controller systems such as the Oculus Quest.
+The resultant games are compatible with many popular VR HMD and controller systems such as the Oculus Quest.

 Provide computer science students and teachers with an accompanying introductory level curriculum.